gbif/data-blog/content/post/2021-06-16-gbif-api-beginners-guide.md

 ```

 You might be thinking that this query is [easier to do in the web portal](https://www.gbif.org/occurrence/search?country=CL).
 This is true.
 The motivation to do it this way would be if you need to do it repeatedly.
-If each month you wanted all of the occurrences from Chile, the GBIF API would allow you to do this **consistently and automatically with software**.
+Also certain features (such as [not queries](https://www.gbif.org/developer/occurrence#download)) are only available via the API.

 ### Further reading